 Created in the late 1500s by mandate of then-viceroy Luis de Velasco, the Alameda took its name from the álamos (poplars) planted over its rectangular expanse.
 By the late 19th century the park was graced with European-style statuary and lit by gas lamps.
 It became the place to be seen for the city’s elite.

-Today the Alameda is a popular refuge, particularly on Sunday when families stroll its pathways.
-The park was spruced up recently with dancing fountains and well-manicured gardens rife with fragrant lavender plants.
+Today the Alameda is a popular refuge, particularly on Sunday when families stroll its pathways and lovers snuggle on benches.
+The park was spruced up recently with dancing fountains, free wi-fi and well-manicured gardens rife with fragrant lavender plants.